FOREX-Euro falters after brief rally, mood brittle

 Echoing this view, analysts at BNP Paribas said better two-way trades in euro/dollar and euro crosses looked possible in the days ahead, although they warned the euro could still fall below $1.3000.

-The single European currency's bounce came after France and Belgium rushed to the aid of Dexia SA in the first state rescue of a European bank in the euro-zone sovereign debt crisis.
+The single European currency's bounce came after France and Belgium rushed to the aid of Dexia SA , in what will be the first state rescue of a European bank in the euro zone sovereign debt crisis.

-But traders doubted that the move by European officials could stave off a further decline in the euro as more and more European banks are being shut out of the market and relying on the European Central Bank for liquidity.
+But traders doubted that the move by European officials could stave off a further decline in the euro.

-Tensions remained, with Euro zone finance ministers postponing a crucial aid payment to Greece until mid-November, while European Union ministers said they were reviewing the size of private-sector involvement in a second bailout package for Athens.

 "The bottom line is there is still going to be a lot of safe-haven bidding for the U.S. dollar because the world economy has slowed appreciably," said Joseph Capurso, a strategist at Commonwealth Bank in Sydney.